Sabn0/ELMo-Rs/README.md

 A rust implementation of the architecture of the **ELMo** NLP model based on the details in the [ELMo's paper](https://arxiv.org/pdf/1802.05365.pdf).
 I implemented it with a main focus of experimenting with rust and the [tch](https://crates.io/crates/tch) crate.
 The main.rs binary works in a train-dev-test setting on toy data, but I made no testing over large amounts of data.

  ## Details
-If wished, you run a training process after cloning the repo using :
+If wished, you can run a training process after cloning the repo using :
  ```
  cargo build --release
 ./target/release/main args.json